-- Choose Device Settings > Security > Authentication.
+- 1. Choose Device Settings > Security > Authentication.
 The Authentication Settings dialog appears. - 2.
-Select the Radius radio button to enable the RADIUS authentication. - Click New to add a RADIUS authentication server.
-The "Create new RADIUS Server Configuration" dialog appears. - 4.
-Type the IP address or host name of the RADIUS server in the IP Address / Hostname field. - Select an authentication protocol in the "Type of RADIUS Authentication" field.
+Select the Radius radio button to enable the RADIUS authentication. - 3.
+Click New to add a RADIUS AA server.
+The "Create new RADIUS Server Configuration" dialog appears. - Type the IP address or host name of the RADIUS server in the IP Address / Hostname field. - 5.
+Select an authentication protocol in the "Type of RADIUS Authentication" field.
 Your choices include: - PAP (Password Authentication Protocol) - CHAP (Challenge Handshake Authentication Protocol)